-There are instructions for three handle styles on the following pages.
-To ensure proper installation of all three handle styles, review these instructions and pictures thoroughly prior to handle installation.
+There are instructions for two handle styles on the following pages.
+To ensure proper installation of both handle styles, review these instructions and pictures thoroughly prior to handle installation.

 Additionally, before installing handles, make sure the door swing is correct.
 See the Door Removal/Reversal instructions in this Use & Care Guide.